knative/docs/contributing/STEERING-COMMITTEE.md

 ---

-The Knative Steering Committee (KSC) is the ultimate authority for the Knative project, and controls all aspects of the project.
+The Knative Steering Committee (KSC) is the ultimate authority for the Knative project, and governs all aspects of the project.

+The governance of Knative is an open, living document, and will continue to evolve as the community and project change.
+We expect over time we will adapt the way we run this committee, based on feedback from the community.

 - [Charter](#charter)
 - [Delegated authority](#delegated-authority)